-- 40. In a series of informal consultations in 2017, management and the Member States discussed a set of three principles on which to base the development of budgetary thresholds for interim delegations of authority, particularly for non-crisis-related budget revisions.
-The principles included: - Principle 1.
+- 33. In 2017, twelve country offices piloted the CSP framework and country portfolio budget structure.
+At the time, it was difficult to demonstrate the extent to which the Board's approval of programmes would increase under the IRM framework, given the limited experience during the pilot phase.31 It was also not possible to fully anticipate whether there would be efficiency gains through fewer programme and budget revisions under the IRM framework than there had been under the project-based system.
+It was foreseen that amendments to the General Rules and Financial Regulations particularly with respect to delegations of authority would benefit from additional lessons learned through an interim governance period and further consultation with Member States. - 34.
+In a series of informal consultations in 2017, management and the Member States discussed a set of three principles on which to base the development of budgetary thresholds for interim delegations of authority, particularly for non-crisis-related budget revisions.32 The principles included: - Principle 1.
 Delegations of authority should be based on the overall approved budget in the CSP framework. - Principle 2.
 Delegations of authority should be based on a maximum absolute value. - Principle 3.
-Delegations of authority should be based on a proportion as a percentage of the original CSP budget to accommodate variations in the size of CSPs. - 41.
-Subsequently, the following interim delegations of authority to the Executive Director for the period 1 January 2018-29 February 2020 were approved by the Board at its 2017 second regular session. - initial approvals of limited emergency operations and transitional ICSPs that follow limited emergency operations, to be exercised jointly with the FAO Director-General when a limited emergency operation or the emergency-related components of a transitional ICSP exceed USD 50 million, and of CSPs and ICSPs funded entirely by host countries that have not requested the Board to approve the plans; - revision of any limited emergency operation or emergency-related revision of a CSP, ICSP or transitional ICSP, to be exercised jointly with FAO Director-General when the related budget increases by more than USD 50 million; - upward revision of one or more individual strategic outcomes of a CSP, ICSP or transitional ICSP, provided that the total amount of the revision does not exceed 25 percent of the plan's latest Board approved budget or USD 150 million; - downward revision of any individual strategic outcome of a CSP, ICSP or transitional ICSP; - revision of non-emergency components of a transitional ICSP following a limited emergency operation; - revision of a CSP, ICSP or strategic outcome funded entirely by the host country; - addition to a CSP, ICSP or transitional ICSP of a strategic outcome funded entirely by a host country that has not requested that the Board approve the strategic outcome; and - revisions related to service provision activities. - 42.
-Additional processes such as the five-day Member State review of crisis-response-related revisions and the two-step consultation process were also employed in the interim period to
+Delegations of authority should be based on a proportion as a percentage of the original CSP budget to accommodate variations in the size of CSPs. - 35.
+Subsequently, the following interim delegations of authority to the Executive Director for the period 1 January 2018-29 February 2020 were approved by the Board at its 2017 second regular session.33 - initial approvals of limited emergency operations and transitional ICSPs that follow limited emergency operations, to be exercised jointly with the FAO Director-General when a limited emergency operation or the emergency-related components of a transitional ICSP exceed USD 50 million, and of CSPs and ICSPs funded entirely by host countries that have not requested the Board to approve the plans; - revision of any limited emergency operation or emergency-related revision34 of a CSP, ICSP or transitional ICSP, to be exercised jointly with FAO Director-General when the related budget increases by more than USD 50 million;

-&lt;sup>27 Update on the IRM, 17 March 2017, paragraph 60: Analysis conducted in 2017 projected that the Board's oversight and approval of new operations would increase, at a minimum, by approximately 23 percent as a result of the new framework.
+31 Update on the IRM, 17 March 2017, paragraph 60: Analysis conducted in 2017 projected that the Board's oversight and approval of new operations would increase, at a minimum, by approximately 23 percent as a result of the new framework.

-&lt;sup>28 The thresholds were not intended to apply to new CSPs or ICSPs, fundamental changes to CSPs, ICSPs, limited emergency operations, transitional ICSPs following limited emergency operations or budget revisions related to crisis response or service-provision related outcomes.
+32 The thresholds were not intended to apply to new CSPs or ICSPs, fundamental changes to CSPs, ICSPs, limited emergency operations, transitional ICSPs following limited emergency operations or budget revisions related to crisis response, ,service provision or Executive Director approved host country funded strategic outcomes..

-&lt;sup>30 Strategic outcomes and revisions related to an emergency fall in the crisis response focus area.
-The addition, removal or modification of crisis-response-related strategic outcomes is submitted for approval to the Executive Director and, when required, the FAO Director-General.
+34 Strategic outcomes and revisions related to an emergency fall in the crisis response focus area.
+The addition, removal or modification of crisis response-related strategic outcomes is submitted for approval to the Executive Director and, when required, the FAO Director-General.